SofiaSchroeter/sofiaschroeter.github.io/index.md

 author: sofiaschroeter       # Matches the key in authors.yml
 ---

 Welcome!
-I'm a PhD candidate in Economics at the University of Lausanne under the supervision of [Rafael Lalive](https://sites.google.com/site/rafaellalive/).
+I'm a PhD candidate in Economics at the University of Lausanne under the supervision of [Rafael Lalive](https://sites.google.com/site/rafaellalive/) and [Fabrizio Colella](https://fabriziocolella.com/).
 I hold a Master in International Economics from the Graduate Institute Geneva and a Bachelor in International Relations from the University of Geneva.
 I also successfully completed the Swiss Program for Beginning Doctoral Students in Economics.